Graduate Department of Anthropology

 During the semester in which the thesis is completed, students must register for ANG 5976: Master's Thesis Defense (0).

-Fieldwork: FSU Anthropology faculty offer terrestrial and underwater field schools and expect and encourage graduate students to enroll in them.
+Fieldwork: FSU Anthropology faculty offer terrestrial field schools and expect and encourage graduate students to enroll in them.

 Register of Professional Archaeologists